nikitaefremove/Cifar10_Convolutional_Model_88_Percents_Score/README.md

-# Convolutional model with 0.8886 score
+# Convolutional model with 0.8886 score on CIFAR_10 dataset
-# CIFAR_10 dataset

 ___